 Treatment and Prevention

 Some of the risk factors for gallstone formation can be modified, such as obesity.
 By maintaining a healthy weight through proper diet and exercise, a person can reduce the chances for gallstones.
-People with diabetes tend to have a higher risk for gallstones, so keeping weight under control may prevent gallstones from developing.
-A low-carbohydrate diet and regular physical activity may help prevent gallstones.
 Also, one should avoid diets that result in losing weight very quickly as risk of developing gallstones will increase.

 Most people who have "silent" gallstones in the gallbladder don't require treatment.
 People with intermittent pain can try avoiding or reducing their intake of fatty foods.